Green SchoolRefuse, Reduce, Reuse, Recycle

 Below is our Green Charter:

-The great thing about the Green Flag award is that reassessment is required every 2 years so it is a process of continuous improvement towards being sustainable.
+The great thing about the Green Flag award is that the Eco Schools Programme is continually being improved and now reassessment is required every year so it is a process of continuous improvement towards being sustainable.
 Watch this space to find out where we will take our Eco-School next!

 One of our aims is for children to grow up understanding their responsibility towards each other and our environment.
 Children are the future generation; they are the future leaders and citizens of our planet.
 It is therefore vital that they develop an appreciation for the earth and a desire to protect it.
-In order to achieve this, the school incorporates ‘green’ teaching and learning activities into its everyday practice.
+In order to achieve this, the school incorporates ‘green’ teaching and learning activities into its everyday practice and some lessons are conducted outside.

-We have an Eco-team (named the Star Squad) which consists of 18 children who meet weekly to help make our school more Eco-friendly.
+We have an Eco-team (named the Star Squad) which consists of 18 children who meet weekly to help make our school eco-friendlier.
 There is a representative from each class from Years 1 – 6.

 Star Squad keep an eye out for litter and if it becomes a problem we conduct a litter pick around the school grounds and also in Coldfall Woods so that we can help our community.